Zenthis Protocol

 - Enhanced rewards: Dynamic Mode LPs receive a higher fee share to compensate for residual IL risk after hedging costs.

-Estimated APY: 25–60% depending on asset volatility and protocol volume.
+Estimated APY: 15–40% depending on asset volatility and protocol volume.
+These are projections based on fee assumptions and carry significant uncertainty at early stage.

 Additionally, 5% of all protocol fees are directed to a protocol-controlled insurance fund.
 This fund is governed by ZENTHIS holders and can be deployed to cover extraordinary LP losses.